 South Slope views from Calton Hill

-View of Arthur's Seat
+View towards Arthur's Seat

 Calton Hill Edinburgh really has 360° views of the city.
 On one side you can see Arthur's seat, the famous volcanic feature.
-There are some signs set up with geological explanation and benches to admire the view.
+There are some signs set up with geological explanations and benches to admire the view.

-View of Calton Hill from Edinburgh Castle
+View from Edinburgh Castle

 Below is what Edinburgh Calton Hill looks like from afar.
 This was taken from the Edinburgh Castle.
-You can clearly see the Nelson monument and the National Monument.
+You can clearly see the Nelson Monument and the National Monument.

 Want to see more of SCOTLAND?

 Do you like getting to higher grounds to see cities?